Artificial intelligence has continuously been making a considerable impact in the medical sector.

 Will patients entrust computers to make the right judgment?
 One of the enigmas of machine learning is that the more sophisticated a neural network becomes, the harder it is for you to understand the exact weightings and combinations of variables that the artificial intelligence system utilized to make a decision.

 As such, the accuracy level may increase while the transparency level declines.
 The same case applied to a human brain.

 Generally, will you be okay with the answer you get if a doctor tells you that you have cancer because the computer said so?

 Who gets sued when the computer makes a misdiagnosis, the software engineer or doctor?
 The liability systems in the United States have grown around the idea of the doctor as the trusted specialist who is in charge of diagnosis.

-Nonetheless, if the artificial intelligence systems have higher accuracy levels compared to clinicians, then the determination of the algorithm will always be the suitable option statistically.
+Nonetheless, if artificial intelligence systems have higher accuracy levels compared to clinicians, then the determination of the algorithm will always be a suitable option statistically.